BatuTH/Swap-Characters-Between-Seasons/README.md

 **Where can I find them?** It's real simple, just go to game's folder and you'll see a folder named Archives there.

 **Which files are necessary for model swapping?** If you just want to swap the characters and you don't care about facial animations then you'll need data.ttarch2 and txmesh.ttarch2.
-The data.ttarch2 is needed for the skl (skeleton) of his character, otherwise the character can looked bugged and the txmesh is for the character's meshes and textures.
+The data.ttarch2 is needed for the skl (skeleton) of his character, otherwise the character can look bugged and the txmesh is for the character's meshes and textures.

 **After finding the files, what do I do next?** And that's what the next step is for!